sebastiaanverborg/docs/source/index.md

 Welcome to the Kasko API reference.
 Our API currently provides access to retrieve policy information, but it will be expanded over the coming weeks and months to include endpoints for retrieving products, variants, quotes, and for processing payments.

-We have language bindings in cURL and PHP, with more to come soon.
+We have language bindings in cURL with more to come soon.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+KASKO API response payload is in the HAL format.
+For more information on HAL format please look <a href="http://stateless.co/hal_specification.html">here</a>

 We are always happy to hear from our users, so if you have any feedback or suggestions please <a href="mailto:techsupport@kasko.io">email our technical support desk</a>.